 Resection involves removing the diseased section of the bowel and then reattaching the healthy ends of the intestine in a procedure called an anastomosis.
 Resection can be performed either through open surgery involving a wide incision through the abdomen, or through less-invasive laparoscopy.

-Disease Recurrence after Resection: About half of people experience a recurrence of active Crohn disease within 5 years of having resection and require a second surgery.
+About one half of people experience a recurrence of active Crohn disease within 5 years of having resection and require a second surgery.
 The disease usually recurs near the site of the anastomosis.
 Medications, such as biologics and immunosuppressive drugs, are given to help prevent or delay recurrence.

 Colectomy, Proctocolectomy, and Ileostomy